breiting/breiting/README.md

 * Install Ansible with `sudo pip install ansible`
 * Restore your data from your backup source (e.g. TimeMachine)

+### Linux only

+You need to install python-setuptools package for easy_install.

 ### MacOS only

 * Make sure that you have installed Xcode (from App Store)